FAQ's &

 FEBRUARY:

-UDA Nationals in Orlando for Comp Team.
-We plan to compete Hip Hop and Gameday (with Pom) again.
-We get a long break to recover
+Nationals in Orlando for Comp Team.
+We plan to compete Hip Hop and possibly a secondary routine again.
+We get a long break to recover after Natty’s but may still have some bball halftimes.

 MARCH: